vegaprotocol/specs/specs/0000-setting-fees-and-rewarding-mms.md

 - [ ] The examples provided result in the given outcomes
 - [ ] The resulting liquidity-fee-factor is always equal to one of the market maker's individually nominated fee factors
 - [ ] The resulting liquidity-fee-factor is never less than zero
-- [ ] Liquidity fee factors are recalculated every time a market maker nominates a new fee factor (using the commit liqudity network transaction).
+- [ ] Liquidity fee factors are recalculated every time a market maker nominates a new fee factor (using the commit liquidity network transaction).
 - [ ] Liquidity fee factors are recalculated every time the liquidity demand estimate changes.
+- [ ] If a change in the open interest causes the liquidity demand estimate to change, the fee factor is correctly recalculated.
+- [ ] If passage of time causes the liquidity demand estimate to change, the fee factor is correctly recalculated.

 ### SPLITTING FEES BETWEEN MARKET MAKERS
 - [ ] The examples provided result in the given outcomes.